Sutuhu

-At the time the Xiongnu were suffering experiencing a severe drought in their territory as well as raids from the Wuhuan.
+At the time, the Xiongnu were suffering experiencing a severe drought in their territory as well as raids from the Wuhuan.
 Sutuhu offered to act as an agent to ask for aid from the Han dynasty.
 When Punu's officers heard of this they recommended that Sutuhu be arrested and executed.
 Sutuhu received warning of their advice to Punu and in retaliation gathered some 50,000 men to attack the officers.
 Punu's response to this challenge was lackluster and sent only some 10,000 men, who fled at the sight of Sutuhu's larger army.
 Afterwards, Sutuhu moved south to the Ordos region.
 In the winter of 48/49 AD, Sutuhu gained an alliance with the Han, and proclaimed himself Bi Chanyu.

 In 49 AD, Bi sent his brother Mo to attack Punu.
 They captured Punu's younger brother Aojian and returned with 10,000 captives as well as thousands of livestock.
 Two of Punu's chiefs also defected to join Bi.
 Punu was forced to relocate north across the Gobi Desert.

-In the spring of 50 AD, the Han sent General Duan Chen to formally establish Bi as Chanyu.
+In early 50 AD, the Han sent General Duan Chen to formally establish Bi as chanyu.
 Bi was forced to kowtow and declare himself a subject of the Han.
 He was given a gold insignia, horses, silk, and other presents.
 Punu's brother escaped from Bi and gathered some 30,000 supporters, declaring himself chanyu.
 He was defeated by Punu within a few months.
-Bi tried to absorb the remnants of Aojian's men but they were confronted by the Northern Xiongnu, who put them to rout.
+Bi tried to absorb the remnants of Aojian's men but they were confronted by the Northern Xiongnu, who routed them.

 Bi died in 56 AD and was succeeded by his brother Qiufu Youti.